PrincetonUniversity/multi_gpu_training/02_multi_gpu/README.md

 ## Read about DistributedDataParallel

+Take some time to read through these PyTorch pages.
+The content below on this page assumes that you have done so.

 [Getting Started with Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)
 [See the docs on DPP](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html)
 [blog](https://github.com/pytorch/examples/blob/master/distributed/ddp/README.md)

-## Caveats
+### Caveats

-Do not use DataParallel in PyTorch since it gives poor performance relative to DDP.
+Do not use DataParallel in PyTorch since it gives poor performance relative to DistributedDataParallel.

 ## Main changes needed in going from single-GPU to multi-GPU training with DDP